mistakelly/alx-low_level_programming/0x18-dynamic_libraries/README.md

-this is for dynamic library in c
+this is for dynamic libray